 Eating local unprocessed honey helps your allergies.
 How?
 Honey introduces small amounts of pollen that bees collect from nature.
 Bees gather pollen from flowers, grasses, weeds, and trees.
 Pollen is naturally allergenic, but only a small portion of the pollen bees bring is allergenic.
 According to the American College of Allergy, Asthma & Immunology, eating honey may desensitize a person who’s allergic to pollen.

 Honestly, though, getting an allergy shot may be a much better idea than eating honey to get rid of allergies.
 In fact, there’s no scientific evidence that eating honey can help people get rid of seasonal allergies.
 So, what’s the point here?
 It’s a good idea to eat honey as it may help you manage your allergy symptoms.

 Besides, honey offers many other health benefits.
-But you must remember honey may not be as effective as others may have led you to believe.
-Matter of fact, an very sensitive person may get an allergic reaction after eating honey.
-Such a reaction may be attributable to pollen or contaminants (mostly bee parts).
+But you must remember honey may not be as effective as far as allergy relief.
+In fact, a super sensitive person may get an allergic reaction after eating honey.
+Such a reaction may be attributable to pollen or contaminants (mostly bee parts) found in natural honey.

-Your allergies are not a problem you can solve permanently.
-That said, there are many ways to get rid of allergies or reduce allergy symptoms.
-You can take medications (antihistamines) or receive allergy shots.
-You can also get rid of allergies by keeping your home clean.
-Using an True HEPA air purifiers or True HEPA air filters is advisable.
+Using a True HEPA air purifier or True HEPA air filters is advisable as well.
 A dehumidifier can also help reduce symptoms by preventing mold from thriving in your home.
-Finally, you can try the various natural remedies for allergies discussed in this post.
+Finally, you can try various natural remedies for allergies including those discussed in this post.